What's it Like to see like a Bat?

 Intended as an ongoing sketchbook of observations, the samples here explore things as familiar as snowfall, frozen rivers, city infrastructure, trees frozen beneath ice, or beating waves and the architectural debris being reclaimed by life around it.
 Below are a variety of the strange and opposing wonders that shape our living, seeing paths.
 Each use combinations of film, digital and analogue techniques to imagine the familiar in unfamiliar ways — or simply, to see with an otherworldly eye.

 Selections from the Journals

 Nagel's question has always been intriguing, partly because it challenges the absolute beliefs we have in our own sensory perceptions.
 Many of us believe our perceptions to be the de facto standards of reality.
 And yet, our eyes can see less than 2% of 'light' surrounding us.
-Bats can echo locate, while birds, fish and insects can see more spectrums of light than we can, with microwaves and electromagnetic waves extending the spectrum of 'light' even further.
+Bats can echolocate, while birds, fish and insects can see more spectrums of light than we can, while microwaves and electromagnetic waves extending the spectrum of unseen 'light' around us even further.
 What's even more remarkable are the ways that Monarch butterflies — who like many birds — can follow or 'see' the magnetic path of the earth.
 So with limited human vision, the rest is left to our imaginations to try and explore.
 The works here are in part an homage to this type of thinking, but on another level, they are also an homage to the art of image making and capture itself — ideas, processes and steps we've begun to take for granted.
 Playing with the philosophy 'of Other', it refocuses perceptions on all that remains unseen in the pathways we follow.
-At its core, is a way of seeing that doesn't ask to solve immediate perceptions, but to settle into their unfolding mysteries, and to surrender to a deeper vantage of other.
+And at its core is a way of seeing that doesn't ask to solve immediate perceptions, but to settle into their unfolding mysteries, and to surrender to the unseen wonder of other.

 — michael graf